Tesla Model X review: boot space, seating & practicality

 Another cost option is an ‘executive’ six-seat layout, with a 2+2+2 arrangement that leaves those in the middle with two standalone seats, and a space in the middle for passengers to more easily access the sixth and seventh seats.
 Regardless of which layout you go for, the seats in the second and third row can fold flat to give the Model X van-like carrying capacity.

 A 187-litre space under the bonnet will take a soft bag or some shopping, while the normal boot is big enough to cope easily with the most outdoorsy of families.
-Folding all the seats flat and using the front space as well adds up to 2,577 litres of load volume – about the same as the bigger Mercedes GLS manages.
+Folding all the seats flat and using the front space as well adds up to 2,577 litres of load volume – more than even the Mercedes EQS SUV.
 Loading is made easy thanks to a rear boot floor that can be raised for a reduced lip height; there’s also a removable panel for accessing a deep compartment where you can store the car’s charging cables.

 In This Review